CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 To merge another branch into your active branch (e.g., master), use `git merge <branch>`.
 Git tries to auto-merge changes.
 Unfortunately (and obviously), this is not always possible and results in **_conflicts_**.
 You are responsible for solving these merging conflicts manually by editing the files reported by git.
 After fixing the conflicts, you will need to mark them as merged with `git add <filename>`.
 Before merging changes, you can also preview them by using `git diff <source_branch> <target_branch>`.

 <a name="github"/>

 ## 3. Getting Started with GitHub

 <a name="account"/>

 ### 3.1.
 Creating a GitHub account

 [**Github**](https://github.com/) offers free accounts for users and organizations working on public and open source projects, as well as paid accounts that offer unlimited private repositories.
+GitHub has a special [Education Programm](https://education.github.com/) that includes very interesting perks.
+If you are a student go and [**get the Student Developer Pack**](https://education.github.com/pack)!

 Once you have your GitHub account set up, it is time to learn how to use it.
 Whenever you are logged in to the GitHub website, you will see a plus icon in the upper right corner.
 When you click on that, you will see a menu that includes a *New Repository* option.
 Click on the link.
 Choosing a repository name comes next (if we have spaces in our repo name, GitHub will automatically replace them with hyphens).